 Benefits of Stem Cells for Lyme Disease

-Circulating stem cells in the body and are what helps the body heal from injury, disease or infections by targeting the antibody deficiency.
-If you cut yourself, the body would release chemical signals to recruit stem cells to help the skin, tissues, blood vessels, and muscles heal and regrow completing the regenerative cycle.
-Stem cell therapy involves using autologous stem cells the body or allogeneic mesenchymal stem cells for cord tissue or placenta.
-This stem cells and tissue specific growth factors are then delivered back to the body in areas that need healing.
-This regenerative process is used to help speed recovery following surgery or medical therapies or to speed healing from a sports injury or other illnesses or injuries that the body has sustained.
+Circulating stem cells help the body heal from injury, disease, or infections by targeting antibody deficiency.
+If you cut yourself, the body releases chemical signals to recruit stem cells to help the skin, tissues, blood vessels, and muscles heal and regrow, completing the regenerative cycle.
+Stem cell therapy involves using autologous stem cells in the body or allogeneic mesenchymal stem cells for cord tissue or placenta.
+These stem cells and tissue-specific growth factors are then delivered back to the body in areas that need healing.
+This regenerative process is used to help speed recovery following surgery or medical therapies or to speed healing from a sports injury or other illnesses or injuries the body has sustained.

 The Outlook of Living with Chronic Lyme Disease